kemanedonfack/aws-scale-wordpress/README.md

 ## Using Auto Scaling Group for Scalability

-**Auto Scaling Group (ASG)** is a powerful AWS feature that allows you to automatically adjust the number of instances in your application fleet based on demand.
 By using ASG, we can ensure our WordPress deployment can **scale horizontally** to handle varying loads.

-In this section, I will explain the modifications made to the existing Terraform files to incorporate ASG into our WordPress deployment.
+In this section, we'll explain the modifications made to the existing Terraform files to incorporate ASG into our WordPress deployment.

-If you would like to delve deeper into the concept of Auto Scaling Group and its benefits, I have a dedicated article that covers it in detail.
+If you would like to delve deeper into the concept of Auto Scaling Group and its benefits, we have a dedicated article that covers it in detail.
 It provides valuable insights into how ASG works, and its configuration options.
 [**Auto Scaling Group in AWS**](https://blog.numericaideas.com/auto-scaling-group-on-aws-with-terraform)

-### Step 1: Modifying main.tf
+### Step 1: Modify main.tf

-In this step, we will make important changes to the `main.tf` file and introduce a new file called `install_script.tpl` that automates the installation of necessary tools for our WordPress website to work properly.
+In this step, we are going to make significant changes to the `main.tf` file and introduce a new file called `install_script.tpl` in our current directory, which will automate the installation of the tools needed to keep our WordPress website running smoothly.

 First, let's take a look at the `install_script.tpl` file: